 Our Fixed Fee Conveyancing Guarantee – with no hidden costs

-We are affordable, CQS-qualified Solicitors and Conveyancers and represent clients on their property sale and purchase conveyancing.
-In addition to unbeatable cheap conveyancing fees, our exceptional standard of service is recommended by more than 90% of our clients.
+We are a Panel of affordable, CQS-Regulated Solicitors and Conveyancers, specialising in all aspects of Conveyancing and Property Law.
+In addition to unbeatable conveyancing fees, our exceptional standard of service is recommended by more than 90% of our clients.

 With the Express Conveyancing ‘no move, no fee’ promise*, you will not pay any solicitor’s conveyancing fees if your property transaction does not go ahead.
 Our ‘no completion – no fee’ conveyancing is available for both sale conveyancing and purchase conveyancing.